jackdewinter/application_properties/CONTRIBUTING.md

 fall into two categories.

-If the task you want to work on is a large task or a new task, that is a task not recorded and prioritized in our [Issues List](/issues.md), please [create an issue](https://github.com/jackdewinter/pymarkdown/issues), explain the change you want to make, and include why you believe that change is needed or is important.
+If the task you want to work on is a large task or a new task, please [create an issue](https://github.com/jackdewinter/pymarkdown/issues), explain the change you want to make, and include why you believe that change is needed or is important.

-If you are not sure of what task you want to do and you just want to help, take a look at our [Issues List](/issues.md) and see if anything grabs your attention.
+If you are not sure of what task you want to do and you just want to help, take a look at our [issue list](https://github.com/jackdewinter/pymarkdown/issues) and see if anything grabs your attention.
 If not, contact us and we can have a conversation about how you can best contribute.